MarcoVegaR/mercach/docs/user-manual/cargos/tareas.md

 Qué se genera:

 - M2 (EUR): día 1; vence día 6.
-- Locales disponibles (EUR): igual a M2; vence día 6.
 - Fijo (EUR): día `billing_day`; vence el mismo día.
 - Condominio (USD): día 1; vence día 5.